Data-Efficient Image Recognition with Contrastive Predictive Coding: Results

 \section{Results}

-When asking whether CPC enables data-efficient learning, we wish to use the best representative of this model class.
+When testing whether CPC enables data-efficient learning, we wish to use the best representative of this model class.
 Unfortunately, purely unsupervised metrics tell us little about downstream performance, and implementation details have been shown to matter enormously \citep{doersch2017multi, kolesnikov2019revisiting}.
 Since most representation learning methods have previously been evaluated using linear classification, we use this benchmark to guide a series of modifications to the training protocol and architecture (section \ref{sec:experiments-linear}) and compare to published results.
-In section \ref{sec:experiments-efficient} we assess whether this model enables efficient classification, and whether the first, more common metric (linear classification accuracy) is predictive of efficient classification.
-Finally, in section \ref{sec:experiments-pascal} we investigate the generality of our results through transfer learning to PASCAL-2007.
+In section \ref{sec:experiments-efficient} we turn to our central question of whether CPC enables data-efficient classification.
+Finally, in section \ref{sec:experiments-pascal} we investigate the generality of our results through transfer learning to PASCAL VOC 2007.